vtopc/intro-to-go/concurrency/README.md

     [Understanding Real-World Concurrency Bugs in Go](https://songlh.github.io/paper/go-study.pdf)

-2. Don't make huge buffered channels.
+1. Don't make huge buffered channels.
 Channel is just a [data buffer](https://en.wikipedia.org/wiki/Data_buffer), don't try to feet all results there.

-3. The channel consumer should be spawned before channel producer(writer) and write values into DB/cache/file/socket/map/slice/other data structures.
+1. Channel consumer should write values into DB/cache/file/socket/map/slice/other data structures.

+1. If channel producer(writer) is not spawned in goroutine the channel consumer should be spawned before it.

-4. Channel should be closed once either by the producer(if it's one) or with the help of `sync.WaitGroup`/`sync.Once`(if there are many producers).
+1. Channel should be closed once either by the producer(if it's one) or with the help of `sync.WaitGroup`/`sync.Once`(if there are many producers).

-5. Do not write into closed channel.
+1. Do not write into closed channel.
 However, reading from closed channel is OK.

-6. Do not send to or receive from a nil channel it will block forever.
+1. Do not send to or receive from a nil channel it will block forever.

 ## More